nikolai6767/pallas-analysis/README.md

     // Add a process
     globalArchive.addLocationGroup(<processID>);    // Register a LocationGroup
     Archive archive(globalArchive, <processID>);
+    // An Archive is the interface used to store local definitions
+    // It's analogous to a process

     // Add a Thread
-    globalArchive.addLocation(<threadID>);         // Register a Location
+    archive.addLocation(<threadID>);         // Register a Location
     ThreadWriter threadWriter(archive, <threadID>);
-    // A ThreadWriter is the interface made to log some events
+    // A ThreadWriter is the interface used to log events
+    // It's analogous to a Thread

     // Start logging
     pallas_record_generic(&threadWriter, <custom Attribute>, <timestamp>, <name>);